When You Wish Upon a Weinstein: Production

 Phineas and Ferb co-creator Dan Povenmire directed the episode.

 "When You Wish Upon a Weinstein" was written by Ricky Blitt and directed by Dan Povenmire.

 In addition to the regular cast, voice actress Andrea Beutener, actor Mark Hamill, voice actor Phil LaMarr, actor Ed McMahon, actor Peter Riegert, actress Mary Scheer, actor Ben Stein, and voice actress Nicole Sullivan guest starred in the episode.
 Recurring guest voices in the episode include Mike Barker, Ricky Blitt, Mike Henry, Danny Smith, and Wally Wingert.

 When the episode initially began production, it had the production code 2ACX02, as seen on its table read for March 17, 1999.
 The production code was eventually pushed up to 2ACX05.

 Despite the episode airing during the third season in 2003, it was produced in 2000 and is a holdover from the second season production.
-Fox network executives were concerned that the episode could be construed as anti Semitic, and decided not to air the episode after it had completed post production.
+Fox network executives were concerned that the episode could be construed as antisemitic, and decided not to air the episode after it had completed post production.
 It aired on Cartoon Network's programming block Adult Swim in 2003, and then it aired on Fox in 2004.

 On the DVD commentary for the episode, Seth MacFarlane mentions that he showed the script of the episode to two rabbis, both of whom approved the episode "because Peter learns the right lesson at the end".
 MacFarlane also points out that 70% of the show's writers are Jewish, including Ricky Blitt, who wrote the episode, as is Ben Stein, who plays the Rabbi.